Distributional (Single) Index Models: Data application

 A Cox proportional hazards model is a classical choice for modeling survival times, and it shares some similarities with a DIM.
 Both models are semi-parametric and based on stochastic order restrictions on the conditional distributions, namely the usual stochastic ordering in the DIM and the hazard rate order in Cox regression, which is stronger than the usual stochastic order \citep[Theorem 1.B.1]{Shaked2007}.
 While the distribution functions are estimated non-parametrically in Cox regression, the relationship between different conditional distributions is modeled parametrically via the hazard ratio, as opposed to the DIM, where only the ordering on the conditional distributions is modeled parametrically by the index function.

 Quantile regression, on the other hand, imposes less assumptions on the conditional distributions.
 The conditional quantiles are modeled separately and satisfy no stochastic order constraints.
 In particular, if there are strong violations of the stochastic order assumptions of the DIM or Cox regression, we would expect that the more flexible quantile regression achieves better forecasts by fitting crossing quantile curves for different patients.
-This allows an informal check of the underlying assumptions of Cox regression and the DIM (see Figure S1 in the supplementary material).
+This allows an informal check of the underlying assumptions of Cox regression and the DIM (see Figure \ref{fig:checkRqCrossings}).
 We use a grid of quantiles from $0.005$ to $0.995$ with steps of $0.001$, which gave better results than a coarser grid with steps of $0.01$.

-We also tested fully parametric models of GAMLSS type, and kernel methods as implemented in the \verb!np! package in R \citep{Hayfield2008}.
+We also tested fully parametric models of GAMLSS type, and kernel methods as implemented in the {\tt np} package in R \citep{Hayfield2008}.
 Unfortunately, we could not find a sufficiently flexible parametric family for a GAMLSS, and the application of kernel methods was not feasible due to computational problems with the large datasets and high numbers of covariates.
+As for the DIM, computation is obviously more demanding than for fully parametric methods, but still fast thanks to the sequential implementation of IDR described in \citet{Henzi2020}.
+On a personal computer with Intel(R) Core i7-8650 CPU, computation with the lognormal index model without bagging takes 3 seconds for the smallest ICU (6'024 observations in training dataset) and 25 seconds for the largest ICU (22'219 observations).
+Estimation and prediction on the total dataset (all 18 ICUs) require about 2.5 minutes.